 The fact that you were injured by a hazardous condition on someone else’s property does not necessarily mean that the owner or manager of that property was responsible and will be held liable for your injuries.
 In order to win a slip and fall, or trip and fall case based on premises liability, you must be able to prove negligence.

-To prove negligence, you must be able to show that a dangerous condition existed on the property and you must also be able to prove that the dangerous condition caused the accident which led to your injury.
+To prove negligence, you must show that a dangerous condition existed on the property and you must also be able to prove that the dangerous condition caused the accident which led to your injury.
 Furthermore, you must be able to show that an owner, manager or employee at the establishment knew about the dangerous condition and failed to do anything about it.
 Additionally, it is possible to prove liability by arguing that the owner or employee of a premises should have known about the hazardous condition if they had been following reasonable safety etiquette.

 Do I Need A Premises Liability Attorney?